 5. Offer Personalized, Lifestyle Benefits

-People are altering the way they think about benefits, and companies are embracing the transformation.
+People are altering the way they think about the most important employee benefits, and companies are embracing the transformation.
 With Fringe’s customizable platform, employers can offer extrinsic motivation in the form of lifestyle benefits.